sav-che/TL-2/Authors/Blytt, Matthias Numsen {std. Blytt} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/item/103859#page/246/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/page/33265433) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Blytt, Mattias Numsen {std.
 Blytt}|first entry]] for this author

 ### Author

 \* Blytt, Matthias Numsen (1789-1862), Norvegian botanist, studied natural sciences and law at the University of Christiania \[Oslo\], travelled in W. Europe and studied with A.P. de Candolle, Genève 1829-1832, lecturer in botany at the University of Christiania, professor of botany ib.
-1837-1862, director University Botanical Garden 1843-1862. (*Blytt*).
+1837-1862, director University Botanical Garden 1843-1862.
+**Abbreviated name**: *Blytt*

 #### Herbarium and types